Request a quote

 On Baffin Island, located in northern Canada at the mouth of the famous NorthWest Passage, there is a small Inuit settlement at the very bounds of infinity.
 To get there, cross the Arctic Circle, the imaginary line that separates man from lands of mystery and wonder.
 It’s not so much the way of life that sets Pond Inlet’s inhabitants apart, so much as the setting.
 Snow-capped mountains, fjords and glaciers combine in a dazzling natural environment that fills space and expands time.
 Some discoveries change you forever: this is one of them.

-In Canada’s Far North, the Baffin Fjords region reveals a unique natural spectacle.
-Massive cliffs rise over 1,000 meters, plunging steeply into the crystal-clear waters of the Baffin Sea.
-These spectacular geological formations, carved by time, reveal a wild and pristine landscape.
-When the ice melts, Nunavut becomes an exceptional place to observe Arctic wildlife.
-Set out in search of the polar bear seeking the coolness of the permafrost.
-On the water’s surface, discover the enchanting dance of narwhals and orcas, while in the sky, northern fulmars and other seabird species glide with striking elegance.
+In the Canadian Far North, the Baffin fjords region offers a unique natural spectacle.
+Immense cliffs rise over 1,000 metres, (3,300 feet) high, plunging into the crystal-clear water of Baffin Bay.
+Shaped over time, these spectacular geological formations reveal a wild and preserved landscape.
+When the ice melts, Nunavut becomes an exceptional place for observing Arctic fauna.
+Set off in search of the polar bears seeking out the freshness of the permafrost.
+On the surface of the water, discover the enchanting dance of the narwhals and orcas while, in the sky, Arctic fulmars and other seabird species glide around with striking elegance.

 During your journey at sea, make the most of the many services and activities on board.
 Treat yourself to a moment of relaxation in the spa or stay in shape in the fitness centre.
 Depending on the season, let yourself be tempted by the swimming pool or a spot of sunbathing.
 This journey without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, depending on the activities offered, or to do some shopping in the boutique or to meet the PONANT photographers in their dedicated space.
 As for lovers of the open sea, they will be able to visit the ship’s upper deck to admire the spectacle of the waves and perhaps be lucky enough to observe marine species.
 A truly enchanted interlude, combining comfort, rest and entertainment.